Secondary education statistics

 |:||not available, confidential or unreliable value;|

-Demographic developments in the last three decades are reflected in reduced birth rates that, in turn, have impacted upon the structure of the EU’s population — the proportion of those aged under 30 decreasing in the majority of the EU Member States.
-These changes can have a significant impact on human and material resources required for the sound functioning of education systems — such as average class sizes or teacher recruitment strategies.
+Demographic developments in the last three decades are reflected in reduced birth rates that, in turn, have impacted upon the structure of the EU’s population: the proportion of people aged under 30 has decreased in a majority of the EU Member States.
+These changes can have a significant impact on human and material resources required for the sound functioning of education systems, such as average class sizes or teacher recruitment strategies.

 - making lifelong learning and mobility a reality;